johannhof/http-extensions/draft-ietf-httpbis-digest-headers.md

 # The Content-Chymify Field {#content-chymify}

-The `Content-Chymify` HTTP field can be used in requests and responses to communicate content digests, which are calculated applying a digest-algorithm to the actual message content (see {{Section 6.4 of SEMANTICS}}).
+The `Content-Chymify` HTTP field can be used in requests and responses to communicate content digests, which are calculated applying a chymify-algorithm to the actual message content (see {{Section 6.4 of SEMANTICS}}).
 It is a Structured Fields Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}):